vmarocha/coding-exercise/README.md

 ### Schema
 Here is the schema we will use for this exercise.
 ![er-diagram.png](docs/er-diagram.png)
- - `items` are the parent of `variants`.
+ - `parent_items` are the parent of `items`.
 Example: t-shirt or pants
- - `variants` represent variations of items that we can sell.
+ - `items` represent variations of items that we can sell.
 Example: t-shirt in red or blue
  - `purchase_orders` represent the document we use to track variants we are ordering from vendors.
  - `purchase_order_line_items` represent the line items on a purchase order, and are linked to variants.

 ### Explorations
-Now that the requirements above have been completed, let's explore the following concepts and questions:
+Once the requirements above have been completed, let's spend some time exploring the following:

-- What sort of changes would we need to make to variants and purchase orders to support multiple locations?
 - It's important to understand the cost of goods sold in order to understand our profit margin.
-What if the cost changes per purchase order?
+Costs for each item can vary per purchase order.
+Let's talk through how we would implement this.
-- A merchant wants to maximize the sales they have.
-We want to make sure they are able to sell stock they have on order.
-Presently Shopify only has the ability to sell stock that is on hand.
-Let’s talk through how we would implement presale and backorder on this sales channel.
+- Let's say a merchant's online store is able to only sell inventory that is on hand.
+In other words, inventory that the merchant has at their fulfillment center.
+Let’s talk through how we would implement presale / backorder to sell goods that they have on order from a vendor.